-49C.
-Mandatory protocols when in a public place
+51. Mandatory protocols when in a public place

-- (1) For the purposes of these Regulations, a 'face mask' means a cloth face mask ora homemade item that covers the nose and mouth, or another appropriate item to cover the nose and mouth. - (2) The wearing of a face mask is mandatory for every person when in a public place, excluding a child under the age of six years, and any person who fails to comply with a verbal instruction by an enforcement officer to wear a face mask, commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment. - (3) No person will be allowed to- - (a) use, operate, perform any service on any form of public transport; - (b) enter or be in a building, place or premises, including government buildings, places or premises, used by the public to obtain goods or services; or - (c) be in any public open space, if he or she is not wearing a face mask.
+- (1) For the purposes of these Regulations, a "face mask" means a cloth face mask or a homemade item that covers the nose and mouth, or another appropriate item to cover the nose and mouth. - (2) The wearing of a face mask is mandatory for every person when in a public place, excluding a child under the age of six years, and any person who fails to comply with a verbal instruction by an enforcement officer to wear a face mask, commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment. - (3) No person will be allowed to- - (a) use, operate, perform any service on any form of public transport; - (b) enter or be in a building, place or premises, including government buildings, places or premises, used by the public to obtain goods or services; or - (c) be in any public open space, if he or she is not wearing a face mask.

-- (4) The prohibition in subregulation (3)(c) shall not apply to a person who undertakes vigorous exercise in a public place, provided that the person maintains a distance of at least one and a half metres from any other person. - (5) An employer may not allow any employee to perform any duties or enter the employment premises if the employee is not wearing a face mask while performing his or her duties. - (6) Every business premises, including, but not limited to, a supermarket, shop, grocery store, retail store, wholesale produce market or pharmacy shall- - (a) determine their area of floor space in square metres; - (b) based on the information contemplated in paragraph (a), determine the number of customers and employees that may be inside the premises in order to comply with the limitation as provided for in regulation 53(5)(c) of the Regulations and subject to strict adherence to all health protocols and social distancing measures; - (c) take steps to ensure that persons queuing inside or outside the premises are able to maintain a distance of one and a half metres from each other; - (d) provide hand sanitisers for use by the public and employees at the entrance to the premises;
+- (4) The prohibition in subregulation (3)(c) shall not apply to a person who undertakes vigorous exercise in a public place, provided that the person maintains a distance of at least one and a half metres from any other person, and subject to directions on what is considered to be vigorous, issued by the Cabinet member responsible for health. - (5) An employer may not allow any employee to perform any duties or enter the employment premises if the employee is not wearing a face mask while performing his or her duties. - (6) Every business premises, including, but not limited to, a supermarket, shop, grocery store, retail store, wholesale produce market or pharmacy shall- - (a) determine their area of floor space in square metres; - (b) based on the information contemplated in paragraph (a), determine the number of customers and employees that may be inside the premises at any time with adequate space available, on the basis of providing for a social distance of one and a half metres between persons; - (c) take steps to ensure that persons queuing inside or outside the premises are able to maintain a distance of one and a half metres from each other; - (d) provide hand sanitisers for use by the public and employees at the entrance to the premises;and